-Facebook maintains a corporate office in this District located at 335 Madison Avenue, New York, New York, 10017.

-14. Facebook is registered with the New York State Division of Corporations and assigned DOS ID #38423671, with an appointed agent for service located at 80 State Street, Albany, New York, 12207.

-15. Upon information and belief, Facebook employs approximately 1,000 people.

-16. Facebook opened its New York office in 2012, stating that the New York office "won't just be a satellite office, it will be a core part of our engineering staff."2 products that specifically benefit from being in New York... either teams working closely with local industries, products that address the experience of an urban environment, or center around talent that is abundant on the east coast (like AI Research or Mobile Engineering).3
+- 13. Facebook maintains a corporate office in this District located at 335 Madison Avenue, New York, New York 10017. - 14.
+Facebook is registered with the New York State Division of Corporations and assigned DOS ID #3842367l, with an appointed agent for service located at 80 State Street, Albany, New York 12207. - 15.
+Upon information and belief, Facebook employs approximately 1,000 people. - 16.
+Facebook opened its New York office in 2012, stating that the New York office "won't just be a satellite office, it will be a core part of our engineering staff."2 - 17.
+Facebook conducts advertising, engineering, and other activities in this District. - 18.
+According to Facebook, "Almost all of our big teams are centered around products that specifically benefit from being in New York... either teams working closely with local industries, products that address the experience of an urban environment, or center around talent that is abundant on the east coast (like AI Research or Mobile Engineering)."3